Bozar/OneMoreLevel/user/doc/frog.md

 Wave 3.
 Once again there are 8 knights.
 Hit 4 of them to enter wave 4.

 Wave 4.
 More land is submerged.
 The princess reappears.
 Hit the remaining 4 knights to enter wave 5.
-If you hit the princess when there are still knights in the dungeon, she reappears somewhere close to PC.
+If you hit the princess when there are still knights in the dungeon, she reappears the next turn.

 Wave 5.
 This is the final wave.
 Hit the frog princess to beat the game.